-Tamara Sumner is a Professor in Computer and Cognitive Science at the University of Colorado, and she is the Director of the Institute of Cognitive Science.
+Tamara Sumner is the Director of the Institute of Cognitive Science and a Professor in Computer and Cognitive Science at the University of Colorado.
 She leads an interdisciplinary R&D lab that studies how computational tools – combining cognitive science, machine intelligence, and interactive media – can improve teaching practice, learning outcomes and learner engagement in STEM.
 The influence of these tools on educators and learners’ cognition and practices are investigated through a combination of laboratory studies and field studies, conducted in both formal classroom settings and out-of-school programs.
-We partner with 6 school districts in three states, as well as two out-of-school programs serving low socioeconomic status youth.
+We partner with diverse urban school districts, as well as out-of-school programs serving low socioeconomic status youth.
 Sumner has extensive research publications in human-computer interaction, educational technology, digital libraries, and intelligent systems.
 Her teaching focuses on cognitive science research methods and user-centered design.

-cyberlearning, open educational resources, educational technology, learning analytics, educational data mining, personalized learning, educational digital libraries
+learning analytics, open educational resources, educational technology, educational data mining, personalized learning, artificial intelligence in education